-Please provide, in no more than 300 words, a summary of any new cases, trends and developments in Product Liability Law in Cyprus.
+8.1 Please provide, in no more than 300 words, a summary of any new cases, trends and developments in Product Liability Law in Cyprus.

-There have been no significant cases brought in the past year.
-There have also been no major changes in trends or the law.
-A "Law on the Out of Court Settlement of Consumer Disputes by Arbitration" which would provide for an Alternative Dispute Resolution scheme in keeping with EU Commission recommendation 98/257/EC remains under discussion but there is no agreed timetable for its introduction.
+There have been no significant cases or developments in the law in recent years.
+A "Law on the Out of Court Settlement of Consumer Disputes by Arbitration" which would provide for an alternative dispute resolution scheme in line with EU Commission recommendation 98/257/EC remains under discussion but there is no agreed timetable for its introduction.